 The EGI marketplace has the ambition of becoming the platform where an ecosystem of EGI-related services can be promoted, discovered and shared, including EGI offered services as well as discipline and community specific tools and services enabled by EGI and/or provided by third parties under defined agreements.

 The core of this deliverable is the assessment of the technologies to implement the EGI marketplace.
 A first analysis has been performed to identify the most promising solutions to satisfy the identified requirements.
 Various solutions were considered: AppDB, GOCDB, FIWARE Marketplace Generic Enabler, Open IRIS, PrestaShop and WooCommerce.
-The list of evaluated technologies includes: (1) EGI tools that can be extended to become a marketplace (namely, GOCDB and AppDB), (2) technologies supported by other initiatives (OpenIRIS and FIWARE), and (3) generic web tools with features suitable to the implementation of marketplaces (WooCommerce, WordPress.
+The list of evaluated technologies includes: (1) EGI tools that can be extended to become a marketplace (namely, GOCDB and AppDB), (2) technologies supported by other initiatives (OpenIRIS and FIWARE), and (3) generic web tools with features suitable to the implementation of marketplaces (WooCommerce, WordPress).
 The amount of effort needed to implement a prototype of the EGI marketplace can vary considerably depending on the choice.

 Experts in development, design and operations of user-facing tools and/or a marketplace from various academic organizations, were appointed.
 The following metrics were taken into consideration by the evaluators: (1) adequacy of the solution against requirements, (2) possible costs in terms of licenses and support and (3) solution supportable in terms of expertise within the EGI collaboration.